BBQuercus/nuclear_segmentation/README.md

 # Nuclear Segmentation

-My master thesis is in the Chao lab at the Friedrich Miescher Institute for Biomedical Research (Basel, Switzerland).
-Part of my project involved confocal microscopy of cellular samples.
+My Master thesis was conducted in the Chao lab at the Friedrich Miescher Institute for Biomedical Research (Basel, Switzerland).
+A large part of my project involved confocal microscopy of cellular samples.
 After realizing that traditional, thresholding based approaches are only able to segment so much, I decided to develop a machine learning based method.
+The results are shown here.

 ### Todo
 - [ ] Improve README file